How to create a YouTube Ads campaign

 How much should you spend on your YouTube campaign?
 Ten to fifty dollars a day is a good starting point.
 Remember, the daily budgets are actually just an average, so the system might spend up to two times your daily budget one day, but don't worry, it'll make up for it by underspending later.

 Then, there's a lot of different ways you can bid in a YouTube campaign.
-If your goal is conversions, use Maximize Conversions, and if your goal is website traffic, use Maximize Clicks.
+It will depend on which campaign subtype you chose.

 Now that you have your audience, format, ad, bids and budgets, we're ready to set up your campaign!